 With this in mind, I will not be grading your work on individual assignments throughout the semester.
 I will provide feedback on your work in writing and through individual conferences, and I am always happy to meet with you in office hours or by appointment to discuss your work and your learning further.

 Of course, Bonaventure requires that you receive a grade for this course, and I will submit midterm and final grades.
 However, you will be responsible for helping to determine and assign your grade based on your understanding of your learning and efforts this semester.
 Toward this end, you will complete a Midterm and Final Reflection where you will write about your experience in the course and make an argument for what grade you should receive.
-Assignment descriptions will be provided for these reflections.

 Here are some guidelines to give you a sense for what to expect.
 In order to earn a B, you must achieve the following: